omz13/kirby3-feeds/README.md

 ### Purpose

-For a kirby3 site, this plugin (_omz13/feeds_)  generates syndication feeds in RSS, ATOM, and JSON formats based on a Kirby3 `collection`.
+For a kirby3 site, this plugin (_omz13/feeds_)  generates syndication feeds in RSS, ATOM, and JSON formats based on a Kirby3 "collection".
 If a page is given in a collection it will be included in a syndication feed; therefore, ensure that the collection filters "published" or "draft" per your requirements because this plugin does no filtering whatsoever (because you may want to do something like have a feed for drafts).
 You are in control of what does or does not get put into a feed (and this can be different from what is publically shown on a site).

-- Kirby3 `collection` to atom/json/rss-feed methodology.
+- Kirby3 "collection" to atom/json/rss-feed methodology.
-- Generates a [RSS 2.0](https://validator.w3.org/feed/docs/rss2.html) syndication feed (at `/feeds/rss`) based on a default `collection`.
+- Generates a [RSS 2.0](https://validator.w3.org/feed/docs/rss2.html) syndication feed (at `/feeds/rss`) based on a default collection, c.f. `firehose` in _Configuration_.
-- Generates an [ATOM](https://validator.w3.org/feed/docs/atom.html) syndication feed (at `/feeds/atom`) based on a default `collection`.
+- Generates an [ATOM](https://validator.w3.org/feed/docs/atom.html) syndication feed (at `/feeds/atom`) based on a default collection.
-- Generates a [JSON 1](https://jsonfeed.org/version/1) syndication feed (at `/feeds/json`) based on a default `collection`.
+- Generates a [JSON 1](https://jsonfeed.org/version/1) syndication feed (at `/feeds/json`) based on a default collection.
-- Generates sub-setted syndication feeds at `feeds/<category>/atom|json|rss`) where `<category>` is mapped to a kirby `collection`.
+- Generates sub-setted syndication feeds at `feeds/<category>/atom|json|rss`) where `<category>` is mapped to a kirby collection,  c.f. `categories` in _Configuration_.
 - A feed will have a maximum of 60 items.
 - To mitigate server load, and to return a speedy response, the generated feeds are cached in the server for a determined amount of time, c.f. `cacheTTL` in _Configuration_.
-- Support HTTP conditional get (with strong validation): i.e. respects `If-Modified-Since` and  `If-None-Match` headers and will return a `304 Not Modified` response if appropriate (saves your bandwidth).
+- Supports HTTP conditional get (with strong validation): i.e. respects `If-Modified-Since` and  `If-None-Match` headers and will return a `304 Not Modified` response if appropriate (saves your bandwidth).
 - Uses the `author` field from a page to determine the author: this field can be either a structured field or a text field, but it should be the email address of the author (and will be used to map to a kirby user for their details).
 If an author can not be mapped to a user, a default is applied, c.f. `author` in _Configuration_.
 - For ATOM and JSON feeds, per author details are supplemented by their user (in order of preference) `website` or `twitter` or `instagram` data mapping to `uri`.
 - If an item has multiple authors: